FedMG/salon-appointment-ccheduler-bash-psql/README.md

 ## Conclusion

 This salon database project demonstrates the use of PostgreSQL for storing and managing salon data.
-Also, the hability to relate differents table according to its primary and foreign keys.
-The Bash script provides a convenient way to interact with the database and perform various tasks.
+Also, the hability to relate differents table using efficients JOIN.